norsemangrey/discord-webhook-notification/readme.md

 # Discord Notification Script

 This script allows you to send notifications to a Discord channel using a webhook.
 You can customize the content and embeds of the Discord message.
 Additionally, you can attach a file to the message if needed.
-It a useful tool for alerting users or administrators about important events or changes in your environment.
+Combined with other scripts and automations on your system a useful tool for alerting users or administrators about important events or changes in your environment.

 ## Table of Contents